visionmedia/expresso/Readme.md

     $ expresso --include lib test/*

-The previous example is typically what I would recommend, since expresso supports test coverage via [node-jscoverage](http://github.com/visionmedia/expresso), so you will need to expose an instrumented version of you library.
+The previous example is typically what I would recommend, since expresso supports test coverage via [node-jscoverage](http://github.com/visionmedia/expresso) (bundled with expresso), so you will need to expose an instrumented version of you library.

 To instrument your library, simply run [node-jscoverage](http://github.com/visionmedia/expresso),